duEuler/duFoundation/replit.md

 - July 4, 2025.
 Implemented /foundation/setup route for web interface configuration
 - July 4, 2025.
 Created portable system that works in any project when extracted
 - July 4, 2025.
 Fixed file organization: moved foundation.config.json from root to foundation/ directory
+- July 4, 2025.
+Created advanced uninstall system with detailed manifest tracking and foundation-uninstall command
+- July 4, 2025.
+Added /foundation/uninstall web interface and API endpoint for uninstallation
+- July 4, 2025.
+Implemented manifest-based tracking to record all installation changes for precise removal
 ```

 ## User Preferences